feeling sad and lonely in a relationship

 3. Parental and work responsibilities are getting in the way

-Pragati elaborates, “Work and family responsibilities is another reason why people feel lonely and depressed in their marriage.
-Their commitments become so overwhelming that they don’t have time for their spouse.
-Managing a career, running a home, raising children – all of these responsibilities require a lot of multi-tasking (especially for women) and take up so much of time and energy that, by the end of it, they don’t have any left to give to their partner.
+Pragati elaborates, “ A couple’s commitments can become so overwhelming that they don’t have time for each other.
+Managing a career, running a home, raising children – all of these responsibilities require a lot of multi-tasking (especially for women) and take up so much time and energy that, by the end of it, they don’t have any left to give to their partner.
 This makes their spouse feel unwanted, isolated, misunderstood, and lonely.”

-Busy schedules, caring for the kids, juggling other family responsibilities leaves you with rarely any time together.
-You tend to drift apart and eventually go into the “I am so depressed and lonely in my marriage” zone.
+Busy schedules, caring for the kids, juggling other family responsibilities… These leave you with barely any time together, let alone any alone time.
+You then tend to drift apart and eventually go into the “I am so depressed and lonely in my marriage” zone.

 4. Dependent on each other for feeling happy and complete

-Pragati explains, “The root cause of it is low self-esteem.
+Pragati explains, “The root cause of this tendency is low self-esteem.
 They feel like they aren’t good enough, therefore, they need validation from someone else to feel good about themselves.
 Partners need to understand how they feel about themselves as a person, not as someone’s spouse.
-There could be a lot of unhealed hurt from childhood that made them feel like they aren’t good enough.”
+There could be a lot of unhealed hurts from childhood that made them feel like they aren’t good enough.”

 5. Unrealistic expectations